 When a channel is communicating directly with a PMS or channel manager, via an API integration, that's a type of syncing.

 Our Channel Bridge tool, built in-house, downloads booking, guest and review data from channels via a Chrome extension and then imports that into OwnerRez.
 This too is a type of syncing, though it is a manual sync and does not run automatically in the background.

 There are a number of places in OwnerRez where we talk about mapping properties.
-Some channels like HomeAway will ask you to send property mappings as well.
+Some channels like Vrbo will ask you to send property mappings as well.
 While this may sound complicated at first, it's really a very simple concept.

 In order for OwnerRez and the channels to understand things about each other, there needs to be a record of what property listing (on the channel side) matches up with what property in OwnerRez.
 Your property might be called "Acme Cabin" in OwnerRez but have a slightly different name on the channel.
 Or the channel might send an inquiry email or guest review without the property name at all.
-There has to be way for our software to know what # 123456 is, for example, when we see it in a spreadsheet, channel bridge download, inquiry email or other place throughout the system.
+There has to be a way for our software to know what # 123456 is, for example, when we see it in a spreadsheet, channel bridge download, inquiry email or other place throughout the system.

 OwnerRez handles this with an Identifier Mappings settings area.
 You can see your OwnerRez properties and a box to enter the listing number from the channel right next to it.
-By default, we offer many dozens of channels including many local/regional listing sites.
+By default, we offer dozens of channels including many local/regional listing sites.
 If there is a channel that you need to configure mappings for, no matter how large or small, let us know and we'll add it there for you.

 To be clear, Identifier Mappings are mostly for non-API functions like inquiry forwarding, review import and Channel Bridge.
 Each API integration also has its own property mappings area where you directly connect the OwnerRez property with the channel property.